W1zZo/WFRP4e-FoundryVTT-it/README.md

 1. Place the module files under Data/modules/WFRP4e-FoundryVTT-it inside your Foundry VTT user data folder
 2. Restart the Foundry VTT server

+## Using `WFRP4e FoundryVTT Italian Translation`

-3. Log back into Foundry VTT as the GameMaster
+1. Log in into Foundry VTT as the GameMaster
-4. Open the Game Settings tab
+2. Open the Game Settings tab
-5. Click the Manage Modules button
+3. Click the Manage Modules button
-6. Find the newly installed module and place a checkmark next to the name, then click Update Modules at the bottom of the list to activate it
+4. Find the newly installed module and place a checkmark next to the name, then click Update Modules at the bottom of the list to activate it

-## Babele Dependency Installation

-To install, follow these instructions:

-1. Inside Foundry, select the Game Modules tab in the Configuration and Setup menu.
-2. Click the Install Module button and enter the following URL: https://gitlab.com/riccisi/foundryvtt-babele/raw/master/module/module.json
-3. Click Install and wait for installation to complete.

-## TODO
-- [x] Initial Google Basic Translation
-- [x] Translation Refinement using Italian Core RuleBook
-- [ ] Add Compendium Packs Translations [WIP]
-- [ ] Final Refinement
+To have Core FoundryVTT translations, don't forget to install [FoundryVTT Core Italian Translations]{https://gitlab.com/riccisi/foundryvtt-lang-it-it} Module.
+Finally, make sure to change FoundryVTT Language to `Italian` on the Game Settings tab.

+## Contributing to `WFRP4e FoundryVTT Italian Translation`

+To contribute to `WFRP4e FoundryVTT Italian Translation` see the GitHub documentation on [creating a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).